CAKE-DRI/CAKE-DRI.github.io/_pages/about.md

 ## Engage

-Most of CAKE's day-to-day collaboration happens on Slack, which is open to the whole UK community and friends.
-To receive an invite, please contact the <a href="mailto:cake-management@mlist.is.ed.ac.uk">CAKE Management Team</a>.
+Most of CAKE's day-to-day collaboration happens [on Slack](/involved/), which is open to the whole UK community and friends.
+This community is just getting started, so head on over to get involved!

 # Partners